Ometria/ometria.react_native_sdk/README.md

 ```

-On iOS you can request permissions using Firebase Mesaging. <br>
+On iOS you can request permissions using Firebase Cloud Messaging. <br>
 On Android, Firebase Messaging [doesn't support this yet](https://github.com/invertase/react-native-firebase/issues/6283).
 You can use [react-native-permissions](https://github.com/zoontek/react-native-permissions) instead.
 E.g.: